ijat/notepad-onthecloud/README.md

 # notepad-onthecloud
 A notepad clone using ASP.NET technology.
+Basic function only supported.
+More information, visit https://ijat.my/notepad-onthecloud